U.S. Citizenship and Immigration Services, DHS.

 Registration.
 USCIS estimates that the public reporting burden for H-1B Cap Registration using the electronic system will average 30 minutes per response, including the time for reviewing instructions, completing, and submitting.
 Petitioners must file a separate registration for each requested beneficiary and each beneficiary must be named.
 After the closing date, DHS will run a random selection process and notify the lottery winners.
 Upon selection in the lottery system, a petitioner will be invited to submit a Form I-129 for adjudication of an H-1B visa.

 While most employers hire an attorney to prepare Form I-129 for prospective H-1B employees, registrations are straightforward and should require minimal skills, rather than those of an attorney or management-level employee.
 The hourly cost for an employer would be the compensation costs for the time required for a petitioning firm's employee to complete the registration.
 USCIS has reviewed the Bureau of Labor Statistics' Occupational Classifications and believes that the job definition for a Human Resource Assistant indicates that a Human Resource Assistant should possess the skills necessary to provide the registration information, as the duties for that position includes compiling information and furnishing information to authorized persons.
 The average hourly salary for a Human Resource Assistant is $17.70.
 Using a multiplier of 1.43 to account for the cost of benefits, the costs per hour to prepare an H-1B petition is $25.31.
-Thus, the paperwork burden of each registration would cost about $12.66.
+Thus, the Start Printed Page 11696paperwork burden of each registration would cost about $12.66.
 USCIS understands that some businesses may not have an employee with the title of “Human Resource Assistant.”
 We believe that a fully loaded wage of $25.31 per hour is a reasonable proxy for the wage of the employee that would be required to submit the basic information being requested by the registration.

 For the purposes of this analysis, we assume that a sufficient number of petitions would be received each year to approve the 85,000 maximum workers, or 91,000 per year.
 Thus, the costs added by this rule would range from $1.2 million for 91,000 registrants, to $2.1 million for 163,000 registrants, and average $1.4 million based on the 110,000 H-1B filings that are projected to be filed if registration is not implemented under this rule.